w3c/wai-curricula/content/content-author/images.md

 Courses based on this module should:

 * demonstrate how text alternatives for images enable people who cannot see the images to understand the image content
-* explain accessibility requirements related to text alternatives for informative, decorative, functional, and complex images
+* explain accessibility requirements for text alternatives for informative, decorative, functional, and complex images

 ## Learning Outcomes for Module